Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

-Let us reinforce that since $f_{l} = \bar{f}_{l}+\delta f_{l}$ appears on the right-hand side of Eqs.(\ref{eq:avgvlasov}) and (\ref{eq:flucvlasov}), these are two coupled set of equations.
-Note that Eq.(\ref{eq:flucvlasov}) contains the stochastic term $\epsilon_{\Lambda}$ as an additional source, which was not accounted for in Sec.\ref{sec:ptbe}.
-However, in Eq.(\ref{eq:avgvlasov}) short-scale fluctuations act as an additional source to the background distribution function $\bar{f}_{l}$, which was exactly the basis for including a nonzero average velocity dispersion in Sec.\ref{sec:resbdf}, and naturally arises in the EFT framework.
+Let us reinforce that since $f_{l} = \bar{f}_{l}+\delta f_{l}$ appears on the right-hand side of Eqs.~(\ref{eq:avgvlasov}) and (\ref{eq:flucvlasov}), these are two coupled set of equations.
+Note that Eq.~(\ref{eq:flucvlasov}) contains additional terms when compared to Eq.~(\ref{eq:vlasovfluc}).
+They parametrize the dependence of short-wavelength fluctuations on the presence of a long mode and the effects of stochasticity, and were completely ignored in Sec.~\ref{sec:ptbe}.
+From this we can already see that the framework developed in Sec.~\ref{sec:ptbe} is necessarily incomplete, but we will come back to this point in Sec.~\ref{sec:decoupling}.
+However, in Eq.~(\ref{eq:avgvlasov}) short-scale fluctuations act as an additional source to the background distribution function $\bar{f}_{l}(\eta,q)$, which was exactly the basis for including a nonzero average velocity dispersion in Sec.~\ref{sec:resbdf}, and naturally arises in the EFT framework.

-Let us recall from Sec.\ref{sec:ptbe} that at zeroth order in the perturbative expansion $\bar{f}_{l}^{(0)}(\eta,q) \propto \delta^{(3)}(\vec{q})$ for cold dark matter, and $\delta f_{l}^{(0)}(\eta,\vec{k},\vec{q}) = 0$.
+Let us recall from Sec.~\ref{sec:ptbe} that at zeroth order in the perturbative expansion $\bar{f}_{l}^{(0)}(\eta,q) \propto \delta^{(3)}(\vec{q})$ for cold dark matter, and $\delta f_{l}^{(0)}(\eta,\vec{k},\vec{q}) = 0$.
 Also, it is only at second order that the background distribution function picks up corrections (the first order contribution vanishes), in which case we can split as before

-where the perturbative piece satisfies the equation we solved in Sec.\ref{sec:pt}
+where the perturbative piece satisfies the equation we solved in Sec.~\ref{sec:pt}

 and the counterterm piece is sourced by short-scale fluctuations